-Students who receive a consequence of discipline greater than the loss of 2/9ths of a season or participation period may appeal within five days of the imposition of discipline to the building principal.
-The principal shall meet with the student and his/her parent(s) as well as the coach/advisor and/or assistant principal.
-During this meeting the student will be provided by the principal an opportunity to explain his/her rationale for the alteration of the discipline imposed.
-Within five school days of this meeting the principal shall issue a written decision that either upholds the imposed discipline or refers the matter back to the assistant principal for some other level of discipline less than the previously imposed discipline.
-The principal shall also have the discretion to administer some other level of discipline consistent with this code.
+Students who receive a consequence that results in the loss of more than 2/9ths of a season or participation period may appeal within five days of the imposition of the consequence to the applicable Principal.
+The Principal shall meet with the student and his/her parent(s) as well as the coach/advisor and/or Assistant Principal.
+During this meeting, the student will have an opportunity to explain his/her rationale for the alteration of the consequence imposed.
+Within five school days of this meeting, the Principal shall issue a written decision that either (1) upholds the imposed consequence; (2) determines an alternative consequence (consistent with this Code) or (3) refers the matter back to the Assistant Principal for some other consequence less than the previously imposed consequence.

-The principal has the final authority to hear all appeals.
-Students may not appeal a disciplinary decision resulting from this code of conduct beyond the building level.
+The principal of the school building attended by the school has the final authority to hear all appeals.
+Students may not appeal a disciplinary decision resulting from this Code of Conduct beyond the building level.

-Reinstatement
+V. Reinstatement

-A student who is permanently removed from all extracurricular activities due to a violation of this code of conduct may apply to the principal for reinstatement after one full year.
-The principal has the final authority to determine reinstatement.
+A student who is permanently removed from all extracurricular activities due to a violation of this Code of Conduct may apply to the applicable principal for reinstatement after one full year from the date of the imposition of the consequence.
+The applicable Principal has the final authority to determine whether reinstatement will be granted.